mikeboensel/mikeboensel.github.io/_posts/2018-03-04-schoolyard-fights.md

 issue comes when we cross a threshold.
 I know I'm not failing the class if I can walk away knowing that I got 90% right.
 That's a healthy threshold.
 80%?
 Not terrible.
 70%...
 I now have no margin for any silly errors.

-As the uncertainty mounts my grade becomes more dependent on the professor's discretion.
-There's a lot suddenly riding on the kindness of a stranger I met a few months ago to give me a fair shake with partial credit, curving, etc.
+**As the uncertainty mounts my grade (future) becomes more dependent on the professor's discretion.** There's a lot suddenly riding on the kindness of a stranger I met a few months ago to give me a fair shake with partial credit, curving, etc.

 My younger sister mentioned that the class average on her Thermodynamics midterm was a 43%...
 I believe her.
 In quite a few classes I encountered the same thing.

-It's unnerving.
-Moreover it seems like you're being given something, rather than earning it.
-I didn't feel like I'd learned the topics in those classes.
+It's unnerving. **Moreover it seems like you're being given something, rather than earning it.** I didn't feel like I'd learned the topics in those classes.
 I felt like the teacher and I had mutually failed.
 Now to avoid the embarassment of dozens of students dropping out or falling behind we'd been given a reprieve.
 My level of confidence in that material was very low.
 I wasn't looking over at my buddy and saying: "Let's go out into the world and build bridges.
 Between the 2 of us we got an 86%, so what can't we do!?!"